What is the Drinking Age in Countries Around the World?

 In Turkey, the legal drinking age is 18 years old.
 Store owners must post signs and labels stating they cannot sell tobacco products and alcoholic beverages to anybody under 18.
 Persons under 18 cannot work in the marketing and sales of alcoholic beverages and tobacco products.
 Recently, the government under President Erdogan has tightened alcohol restrictions in an attempt to move Islam even closer to the center of national affairs.
 During Ramadan, the country prohibits selling alcohol, and shuts down all alcohol counters.

 Iran’s official religion is Islam, hence alcoholic beverages are not produced anywhere in the country.
 This means that there are no liquor stores, bars, or nightclubs.
-Iran prohibits the transportation of alcohol, so there is no legal drinking age in Iran.
+Iran prohibits the transportation, importation, sale, and consumption of alcohol.
 This also applies to tourists who are not permitted to consume or carry alcohol in the country.
+However, there is a small exception that allows certain religious minorities to consume alcohol.

 Egypt’s legal drinking age is 21 years old.
-The country is predominantly Muslim, and very observant Muslims do not consume alcoholic beverages.
-Generally, however, Egyptians have a more liberal and forgiving attitude to alcohol consumed by non-Muslims and tourists.
+The country is predominantly Muslim, and many Muslims do not consume alcoholic beverages.
+Generally, Egyptians have a more liberal and forgiving attitude for alcohol consumed by non-Muslims and tourists.
 Restaurants, bars, cafés, and liquor stores sell alcoholic beverages across Cairo.
 Alcohol consumption in public is inappropriate, if not offensive.
-The laws regarding alcohol are quite lax compared to other Islamic nations, with the exception of the month of Ramadan, when it is completely forbidden and only people with foreign passports can purchase it.
+The laws regarding alcohol are quite lax compared to other Islamic nations, with the exception of the month of Ramadan.
+During this time it is completely forbidden and only people with foreign passports can purchase it.

 Bahrain has an 18-year-old minimum drinking age, though military and government personnel must be at least 21.
 Non-Muslims can buy alcohol in designated stores, but one cannot consume alcohol anywhere in public.
 Alcohol consumption is punishable under Bahrain’s Penal Code, specifically Articles 306 and 307.